 Wheat Germ Coated Surface offers a powerful and sensitive instrument for binding in specific way the carbohydrate fraction of glycoproteins, enzymes and cell membranes.

 Wheat Germ Coated Surface shows specific affinity for molecules containing N-acetyl-D-glucosamine residue and binds in specific way the carbohydrate fraction of glycoproteins, enzymes and cell membranes.

 Wheat Germ Lectin, belonging to the lectins family, is a Hemagglutinin obtained from the common wheat germ Triticum Vulgaris.
 It is well known that lectins have been used extensively for the isolation of glyco-conjugates and glycoproteins with specific carbohydrate structures.

-The optical properties of polystyrene remain unchanged, allowing to use the modified surface as powerful tool for diagnostic assays.
+The optical properties of polystyrene remain unchanged, allowing the use of the modified surface as a powerful tool for diagnostic assays.

 - studies of surfaces of normal and transformed cells

 - studies of cell surface changes during development and the cell cycle